In Part I of this series on goal setting, we talked about the history and research which supports most of today's goal setting theory.

 Schedule An Off-Site With Your Team And Get As Many Perspectives As Possible

 When you begin a strategic planning process, attempt to have as much feedback as possible from your entire organization.
 I've seen leaders (mostly due to insecurity) avoid doing this.
-Having multiple viewpoints will help you to avoid blind spots.
+Having multiple viewpoints will help you to avoid blind spots and make sure you are focused on the correct things.

 Define Your Point "A"